The Benefits of a Central AC Unit

 Line Sets

-If your central air conditioner is over 10 years old, you must consult a professional to inspect the line sets, the copper tubes connecting the indoor air conditioning evaporator coil with the outdoor compressor and condenser unit.
-The lines are filled with refrigerant, and any corrosion or cracks could result in leaks, which could result in a decrease in cooling and more expensive cost of energy.
+If your central air conditioner is over 10 years old, you must consult a professional to inspect the lines, the copper tubes connecting the indoor air conditioning evaporator coil with the outdoor compressor and condenser unit.
+The lines are filled with refrigerant, and any cracks or corrosion can lead to leaks, which will result in poor cooling and more expensive utility bills.

 Air Filter